nyorain/vil/docs/own/design.md

 layer that well, it might take a while before it arrives downstream.
 (But, usually, so do new vulkan versions & extensions.
-Hardcore users that quickly update for new extensions should be able to update the layer quickly as well/build it themselves from master).
+Hardcore users that quickly update for new extensions should be able to update the layer quickly as well/build it themselves from main).

 # Window input hooking